IL01DI/dg/Obsidian.md/Obsidian Sync.md

 4. Then, use Command Palette and search `Clone a remote repository`.
 5. Enter the URL of your repo.
 The format must be the same as the following example: `https:github.com/username/repo.git`
 6. Select your choice:
 	  - If you don't have the `.obsidian` folder on Git, enter `NO`.
 	  - If you do have the `.obsidian` folder on Git:
 	    - And you want to also sync with the Desktop config, enter `YES`.
 	    - Otherwise, enter `NO`.
+7. After cloning files from the repo, close the app and reopen it.
+8. Redownload the plugin, as it is no longer available.
+9. Add author's commit and email commit.

 # Obsidian Google Drive Auto Sync Plugin